 On the afternoon of 13 February, W/Cdr RN Bateson led his six serviceable Blenheims on a daylight sweep to seek out the Japanese invasion force, known to be approaching Banka Island to the North of Palembang.

-They took off at about 15:40 hours that day, late in the North-West monsoon season.
+They took off at about 15:40 hours that day, late in the North-West monsoon season from the airfield at P2.
 They were unsuccessful in finding the Japanese, apparently defeated by the afternoon weather.
 The formation had expected to return to P2 around 18:00 to 18:30hrs but were beset by violent tropical storms, as George Kendrick and his pilot Don Chalmers later recounted (and as Livesey and Baird recorded).
 Sunset that day was at 18:21hrs local time.

 Unable to sight P2 in the filthy weather, Bateson & co, with Cuttiford & co and two other crews were able to find their way back North to Palembang P1, landing at about 19:40hrs, the last hour or so in the dark, one aircraft being written off on landing.
 The remaining two aircraft of the six failed to return.